 Written by William Monahan, The Departed is a remake of the compact 2002 Hong Kong crime thriller, Internal Affairs, which was much more subtle in its handling of character, plot, and violence among other things.
 Scorsese is more generous here and serves an overly enjoyable and somewhat deranged crime flick with terrific ensemble performances and Matthew Vaughn-esque punctuations of violence.

 There is an interesting dynamic to identity Scorsese works with here; so much so I wondered why David Cronenberg wasn’t helming this film.
 At its crux, this film is a tale of two Irish-Boston bred guys on opposite sides of the law in more ways than one.
-On one hand we have Matt Damon as Colin Sullivan, protégé to south Boston’s biggest gangster and sociopath, Frank Costello (Jack Nicholson) who sponsors him through police academy and on his way to becoming the gangsters own inside man on the police force.
-On the other hand we have Leonardo DiCaprio as William Costigan, a man with deep family roots in south Boston crime but a man also trying to walk the straight and narrow with a career in the police force.
-Right after the police academy he is recruited by senior police intelligence officers who want him to play on his family’s crime connection and go into deep cover in Costello’s gang – “do you want to be a cop or do you want to appear to be a cop” he is asked.
+On one hand we have Matt Damon as Colin Sullivan, protégé to south Boston’s biggest gangster and sociopath, Frank Costello (Jack Nicholson) who sponsors him through the police academy and on his way to becoming the gangsters own inside man on the police force.
+On the other hand, we have Leonardo DiCaprio as William Costigan, a man with deep family roots in South Boston crime but a man also trying to walk the straight and narrow with a career in the police force.
+Right after the police academy, he is recruited by senior police intelligence officers who want him to play on his family’s crime connection and go into deep cover in Costello’s gang – “do you want to be a cop or do you want to appear to be a cop” he is asked.
 He chooses the former whilst Sullivan, we come to realise, lives the latter.
-The film goes on to play out dynamic of Costigan having to be the best possible gangster to be the best possible cop and Sullivan being a stand out police man to be well placed to keep his gangster buddies a step ahead of the game.
+The film goes on to play out dynamic of Costigan having to be the best possible gangster to be the best possible cop and Sullivan being a stand out policeman to be well placed to keep his gangster buddies a step ahead of the game.

 Damon and DiCaprio’s characters are impressively contrasted here with Sullivan coming off as smooth and annoyingly entitled whilst Costigan looks unhinged, rugged and beaten like a Vietnam vet.
 Sullivan loves appearing to be a cop and revels in the promotions and acclaim thrown his way but Costigan is weighed down the paranoia and craziness around him as he gets deeper and deeper into Costello’s circle.